 About Patriot Cruise and Salute

-Patriot Cruise and Salute is a non-profit charitable organization formed to organize free recreational boating events to benefit US Armed Forces, Gold Star Families, First Responders and Law Enforcement.
+Patriot Cruise and Salute is a distinguished non-profit charitable organization with a heartfelt mission to organize and host free recreational boating events, benefiting the US Armed Forces, Gold Star Families, Law Enforcement, First Responders, and their families.

 Co-founded by two retired military officers, the organization extends its heartfelt support to recuperating veterans, first responders, and their families by offering a day of boating and camaraderie on the serene waters of the Potomac River.
 Recognizing that many of these brave individuals, healing at Walter Reed National Military Medical Center and Fort Belvoir Community Hospital, are often separated from their homes, extended families, and friends, Patriot Cruise and Salute aims to provide a much-needed mental respite.

-The vision of the Patriot Cruise and Salute is anywhere there are boaters and US Armed Forces, Gold Star Families, Law Enforcement and First Responders, that is where the Patriot Cruise event can be hosted!
-We hope to expand to other locations across the country to support more veterans and wounded warriors, Gold Star Families and Law Enforcement.
-Individuals and organizations interested in hosting a Patriot Cruise event are invited to contact us.
+Looking forward, the vision of Patriot Cruise and Salute extends to any location where boaters and US Armed Forces, Gold Star Families, Law Enforcement, and First Responders come together.
+The organization aspires to expand its reach across the country, supporting more veterans, wounded warriors, Gold Star Families, and law enforcement personnel.
+Individuals and organizations interested in hosting a Patriot Cruise event are encouraged to reach out and contact the organization.

 Ed and Christine Mason founded the Patriot Cruise and Salute on Memorial Day 2007 by taking out eight guest from Walter Reed Medical Center on their boat, American Spirit, but the idea behind Patriot Cruise and Salute is really based on their personal experiences.